setarekhosravi/RLinControl/Other Useful Resources/Reinforcement Learning in MATLAB/README.md

 # Reinforcement Learning in MATLAB Course Resources

 <div align="justify">
-This directory contains my study materials from the Persian language course "Reinforcement Learning in MATLAB" taught by Omid Zandi on the Faradars platform.
+This directory contains my study materials from the Persian language courses "Reinforcement Learning in MATLAB" and "Reinforcement Learning for Control Engineering" taught by Omid Zandi on the Faradars platform.
 </div>

 ### Contents